Mahan-az/Mahan-az/README.md

 - 👋 Hi, I’m @Mahan-az
 - 👀 I’m interested in Web developer
-- 🌱 I’m currently learning Javascript but really like to learn Typescript and java asap
+- 🌱 I’m currently learning <webdev/>Javascript but really like to learn Typescript asap
-- 💞️ I’m looking to collaborate on Javascript project and Typescript , and web develompent
+- 💞️ I’m looking to collaborate on Javascript project and Typescript , and web develompent , Desktop app and Extensions
 - 📫 How to reach me mahan.az@hotmail.com

 <!---